Block storage performance

 explain

 The indicators in the table are the best performance.
-It is recommended that you use the latest version of Linux images (this instance type family only supports Linux images) to get the best performance, for example Alibaba Cloud Linux 3
+It is recommended that you use the latest version of Linux Mirror (this instance type family only supports Linux Mirror) to maximize performance, such as Alibaba Cloud Linux 3

-• The NVMe SSD local disk performance of the local SSD instance type family i3 is shown in the following table.
+• local SSD Type Instance Type Family i3 Carried NVMe SSD The local disk performance is shown in the following table.

 ecs.i3.xlarge